London Borough of Lewisham: Religion

+Age and sex

+The male population in Lewisham is 157,820, and the female population is 142,733.
+The average age of people living in Lewisham is 37 years old.

+The following table shows the age distributions of residents residing in Lewisham according to 2021 census results.

 Education

 The London's Poverty Profile, a report by Trust for London and the New Policy Institute, found that 42% of 19-year-olds in Lewisham lack level 3 qualifications.
 This is the 3rd worst rate out of 32 boroughs.

 In 2018, Lewisham had the third highest rate of exclusions of pupils from secondary schools of any area in England.

 Transport

 Lewisham station, once known as Lewisham Junction, is located at the junction of the lines to Dartford and Hayes, and is also the terminus of the southern branch of the Docklands Light Railway.

 The East London Line (on the London Underground network) terminated at New Cross and New Cross Gate until December 2007.
 An extension to this line opened on 23 May 2010, serving Brockley, Honor Oak Park, Forest Hill, and Sydenham.
 This forms part of the London Overground network.

 The South London Line runs along the extreme North West of the borough, at present there are no stations that are within the borough.
 There is a proposal for a new station at New Bermondsey providing a link to Clapham Junction.